Anandkumarsatapathy/AnandKumarSatapathy/README.md

 - 👋 Hi, I’m AnandKumarSatapathy
-- 👀 I’m interested in Web development & competitive programming
+- 👀 I’m interested in Web Development & Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  Blockchain Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  Blockchain Development
-- 📫 How to reach me ...
+- 📫 How to reach me:-anandkumarsatapathy@gmail.com

 <!---
 AnandKumarSatapathy/AnandKumarSatapathy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.